drBenway/pixi-vn-wiki/ink/ink-sound.md

 To play a sound in ***ink***, you can use the `play` operation.

-After the tag of the sound element, you can add the `SoundPlayOptions` parameters.
+After the alias of the sound element, you can add the `SoundPlayOptions` parameters.
 These parameters do not have a precise order and must be set as follows: `parameterName` + `SPACE` + `value`.
 If the `value` is a string you must use double quotes.

 ```ink
 # play sound bird